 Configuring firewall rules¶

-When configuring firewall rules under Firewall > Rules many options are available to control how traffic is matched and controlled.
+When configuring firewall rules in the pfSense® WebGUI under Firewall > Rules many options are available to control how traffic is matched and controlled.
 Each of these options are listed in this section.

 This option specifies whether the rule will pass, block, or reject traffic.